‘We have a child who’s choking’: Family wins $8M verdict against Jacksonville day care

 INVESTIGATES: Jacksonville thieves cashing in selling stolen cell phones at stores including Walmart

-But at the trial, the DCF investigator testified if she had seen the one-and-a-half-inch apple slice doctors took out of Bentley’s throat, she would have determined the school was in non-compliance.
+But at the trial, the DCF investigator testified if she had seen the one-and-a-half-inch apple slice doctors took out of the toddler’s throat, she would have determined the school was in non-compliance.

 As for Kinser, he said he just wants to watch his little boy grow up.